A poor Google review is every business owner’s nightmare, especially if you think that the comments are unreasonable or fake reviews.

 - Spam content: same review content written multiple times from different profiles;

-- Off-topic: review that is not related at all to your location, your product, or service.
+- Off-topic: review that is not related at all to your location, your product, or your service.
 This includes personal rants and political views, too.

 - Offensive language: content that contains obscene language or lewd gestures;

-- Impersonation: content where person dishonestly portrays themself as an individual, representative of a company or organization.
+- Impersonation: content where a person dishonestly portrays themself as an individual, representative of a company or organization.

-If the review belongs to one of these categories, it will be eventually removed from your listing.
+If the review belongs to one of these categories, it will eventually be removed from your listing.